Firdous2307/aws-rekognition/journal/setup.md

 - This will keep the Gitpod Task File ([.gitpod.yml](.gitpod.yml)) tidy.
 - This allow us an easier to debug and execute manually AWS CLI install
 - This will allow better portablity for other projects that need to install AWS CLI.

+While fixing the Terraform CLI gpg depreciation issues we notice that bash scripts steps were a considerable amount more code.
+So we decided to create a bash script to install the Terraform CLI.

+This bash script is located here: [./bin/install_terraform_cli](./bin/install_terraform_cli)

+#### Execution Considerations
+When executing the bash script we can use the `./` shorthand notiation to execute the bash script. eg. `./bin/install_terraform_cli`
+If we are using a script in **.gitpod.yml**  we need to point the script to a program to interpert it. eg. `source ./bin/install_terraform_cli`

 ### Working Env Vars